AIM Media Management

 AIM Media Management is a privately held American newspaper company headquartered in Dallas, Texas.
 Through its subsidiaries AIM Media Indiana, AIM Media Midwest (also known as Digital AIM Media), and AIM Media Texas, it publishes dozens of daily and weekly newspapers in Indiana, Ohio, and Texas, respectively.
-The company was founded in 2012 by newspaper executive Jeremy L. Halbreich and grew through acquisitions including Texas properties divested by Freedom Communications (2012), Home News Enterprises in Indiana (2015), and a large Civitas Media cluster in Ohio and West Virginia (2017).
+The company was founded in 2012 by newspaper executive Jeremy L. Halbreich and grew through acquisitions including Texas properties divested by Freedom Communications in 2012, Home News Enterprises in 2015, and a large Civitas Media cluster in Ohio and West Virginia in 2017.

 History

 Formation and Texas acquisitions (2012)

 AIM Media was created to acquire Freedom Communications’ Texas newspapers, including The Monitor (McAllen), Valley Morning Star (Harlingen), The Brownsville Herald, El Nuevo Heraldo and the Odessa American.
 The transaction established AIM Media Texas as the company’s first operating unit.

 Expansion to Indiana (2015–2016)

 In November 2015, AIM Media Indiana acquired the publishing and commercial printing assets of Home News Enterprises, a family-owned group whose titles included The Republic (Columbus), the Daily Journal (Franklin), the Daily Reporter (Greenfield) and the Seymour Tribune.